 Research in Responsible AI Lab

 The Responsible AI Lab is committed to enhancing AI's fairness, explainability, accountability, transparency, ethics, security, and privacy through the design and development of novel algorithms and models, harnessing AI's potential as a powerful force for promoting social good.
 Moreover, our research delves into the examination and anticipation of societal impacts arising from both established and emerging AI techniques, with a particular emphasis on controversial aspects like face recognition, accomplished through big social data mining and deep learning.
-In addition, our lab engages in interdisciplinary efforts to tackle multifaceted real-world challenges spanning diverse domains, including sustainable manufacturing and smart agriculture.
+In addition, our lab engages in interdisciplinary efforts to tackle multifaceted real-world challenges spanning diverse domains, including education, biology, sustainable manufacturing, and smart agriculture.
 We are envisioning a future where AI is thoughtfully and responsibly integrated into society, shaping a more equitable world.
+Below, selected research works are highlighted in Responsible AI Generative AI Applied AI and Social Media Mining.

 Responsible AI